Garrett Motion - Cash Flow Machine with 100% Upside Potential

 So, my worst-worst case scenario gives me 20% returns in the next 5 years and 10% returns thereafter.
 I consider this a high enough margin of safety.

 From the relative valuation perspective, Garrett’s closest competitor BorgWarner (the second in the turbo duopoly) is traded at FCF yields of ~8-10%, which is twice lower than Garrett’s.
-It means a potential 50-100% upside for GTX, if market revalues it in line with the competitor.
+It means a potential 50-100% upside for GTX if the market revalues it in line with the competitor.

-“Free” option on success of their EV technology
+“Free” option on the success of their EV technology

 GTX has already won a lot of contracts: